-The Department of Communication Sciences and Disorders (CSD) is devoted to the study of human communication and associated disorders.
-All students pursuing programs in the Department of Communication Sciences and Disorders must meet all requirements for admission into the Beaver College of Health Sciences.
+The Department of Rehabilitation Sciences (RHS) includes programs in Athletic Training, Communication Sciences and Disorders, and Speech-Language Pathology.
+All students pursuing programs in the Department of Rehabilitation Sciences must meet all requirements for admission into the Beaver College of Health Sciences.

-For information on the Master of Science degree program in Speech-Language Pathology, please consult the current Graduate Bulletin or contact the department chair.
+For information on the Master of Science degree program in Athletic Training or the Master of Science in Speech-Language Pathology, please consult the current Graduate Bulletin or contact the department chair.

 Bachelor of Science degree in Communication Sciences and Disorders (820A/51.0201)

-The Department of Communication Sciences and Disorders offers a preprofessional program in the study of human communication and associated disorders.
+The Department of Rehabilitation Sciences offers a preprofessional program in the study of human communication and associated disorders.
 The Bachelor of Science degree provides students with the academic preparation and clinical exposure necessary for graduate study in speech-language pathology or audiology.

 Note: Students may repeat a CSD course only once.
 Students may repeat only two CSD courses throughout the program.